Encroachment Survey in Wakulla County

 Setback verification survey confirming all structures comply with county zoning setback requirements

-- FAC 5J-17 — Minimum technical standards for boundary determination
+- FAC 5J-17 — Standards of Practice for boundary determination

 - §95.18, Fla.
 Stat. — Adverse possession (encroachment may mature into ownership after 7 years)